 Sandhills will stop in Nebraska’s Platte River valley, where many roosting sites, food resources, and courting ranges.
 The first cranes arrive at the river in late February, and the last will pass through in April.

 The cranes feed on leftover grain from nearby crop fields and find other food sources around the wetland meadows.
 During their time along the Platte River, sandhill cranes will gain almost 10% of their body weight.

 They also use these wetland areas for courting displays.
 They perform elaborate dances to attract their mates, and some sandhill crane populations remain in this area to raise their young.

 While most animals migrate every year to greener pastures in search of food or their annual breeding grounds, a small number of species are forced to migrate when they usually would not.
 Others have no choice but to find new migration routes or new areas to migrate to.

 - Volcanic activity

-Mother nature can be unpredictable and extreme weather is often the main cause of forced migration for North America’s native species.
-Long periods of drought can cause temporary migration due to shortages of food and water, but animals tend to return to their home range within a year or two.
+Mother nature can be unpredictable and extreme weather is often the leading cause of forced migration for North America’s native species.
+Long periods of drought can cause temporary migration due to food and water shortages, but animals tend to return to their home range within a year or two.

 Flooding is another cause, but this can have longer-term impacts, and in the last few decades, flooding has become a yearly occurrence in many states.
 This means animals that never used to migrate now have no choice.

-The elk herds began their migration one year in early May, but the following year, most females did not leave until mid-July.
-This was due to there still being plenty of vegetation available for grazing, so they did not need to leave.
-Volcanic ash is high in nutrients and after a large eruption, the ash can fertilise large areas of grassland providing food for thousands of animals.
+The elk herds began their migration one year in early May, but most females did not leave the following year until mid-July.
+This was due to plenty of vegetation available for grazing, so they did not need to go.
+Volcanic ash is high in nutrients, and after a large eruption, the ash can fertilize large areas of grassland, providing food for thousands of animals.